JamieShi/FirstRuby/README.md

 # README

-This a simple web application with blog features
+This a simple web application with blog CRUD features

 ## Requirement
 -  Ruby version 2.2.2 or later